cjuhlin/devcor-notes/docs/index.md

 # Index

-This is some study notes taken while studying for DEVCOR certification.
+These are some study notes taken while studying for DEVCOR certification.